jairofonseca/STGenetics/README.md

 Requirements

 1. Visual Studio 2022
-2. DevExpress Controls 23.1 for Blazor components.
-You can downloaded the trial version from https://www.devexpress.com/
+2. DevExpress Controls version 23.1 for Blazor components.
+You can download the trial version from https://www.devexpress.com
-3. SQL Server.
-The solutions uses a SQL Database 15.0.2101.7 or later.
-You can download the database in one of the following formats: Backup, BacPac or native files .mdf and ldf.
+3. Microsoft SQL Server Database.
+The solution uses a SQL Database 15.0.2101.7 or later.
+You can download the database in one of the following formats: Backup, BacPac or native files .mdf and ldf located in this repository.